 Norfolk County Council adopted the Mineral Site Specific Allocations DPD in October 2013.
-By the end of 2016 planning permission had been granted for 8.45mt of sand and gravel.
+By the end of 2017 planning permission had been granted for 8.45mt of sand and gravel.
 All mineral planning applications submitted so far for allocated sites have been found suitable and granted permission.

-This leaves an estimated further 18.70 mt of allocated sand and gravel resource which had not received planning permission at the end of 2016.
-Up to March 2017 no planning applications were in the process of being determined for allocated sand and gravel resources.
+This leaves an estimated further 18.70 mt of allocated sand and gravel resource which had not received planning permission at the end of 2017.
+In 2017 a planning application was in the process of being determined for site MIN 76 which was allocated for sand and gravel extraction, this was subsequently resolved by committee to be granted in May 2018.
+A decision notice will be issued following the signing of a section 106 agreement.
+MIN 76 will be included in next year's LAA.

-As shown in Table 7, the permitted reserve was 16.54mt on 31/12/2016 and the sand and gravel landbank on 31/12/2016 was 11.8 years.
-The 10 year average sales of sand and gravel in the period to the end of 2016 were 1.41mt per annum.
-Based on this 10 year sales average, the remaining allocated sites would provide 13.3 years of sand and gravel resource.
+As shown in Table 7, the permitted reserve was 14.73mt on 31/12/2017 and the sand and gravel landbank on 31/12/2017 was 10.8 years.
+The 10 year average sales of sand and gravel in the period to the end of 2017 were 1.37mt per annum.
+Based on this 10 year sales average, the remaining allocated sites would provide 13.7 years of sand and gravel resource.
 This resource plus the existing permitted reserve would last until 2041.

-Therefore, the permitted and allocated sites together would provide sufficient resources past the end of the plan period (2026).
+Therefore, the permitted and allocated sites together would provide sufficient resources past the end of the adopted plan period (2026).
 The allocated sites in Shropham are not expected to be delivered; together these sites equate to 700,000 tonnes, which equates to approximately 6 months of the current average sales.
 Without these sites, there would still be sufficient resources past the end of the plan period.
-The Minerals SSA DPD, will be reviewed as part of the forthcoming Minerals and Waste Local Plan Review.